Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

     > git commit -a -m "Write meaningful commit message here"
 ~~~~~

-  Option –a tells the command to automatically include (stage) files
+  Option -a tells the command to automatically include (stage) files
   that have been modified or deleted, but it will omit the new files that might have been added by you.
   To commit such new files, you must add (stage) them before commit command.